Transportation & Planning

 Transit & Tacos is a celebration, research project, and opportunity for face-to-face interactions between our residents and the decision-makers who will shape our transportation system for the next few decades over.
 What better way to shape the future of our transportation system than to do it over San Diego’s most iconic dish: tacos!

-Join our community gathering.
+Join our community meetings.

 The SR-15 Transportation Equity and Affordable Housing Task Force and the Built Environment Team are resident-led groups shaping transportation, housing and neighborhood improvements that advance safety, access and long-term stability in City Heights.